lucianoviola/lucianoviola.github.io/about/index.md

 ---

 {% include image.html img="images/ml_conf.png" title="title for image" caption="Machine Learning Conference @ San Francisco 2016" %}

 Hi!
 Im a Data Scientist based in São Paulo, Brazil.

 In 2016 I made a radical change in my life and career.
 I decided I wanted to get into tech and become a Data Scientist.
-At the moment I was pursuing a masters in Energy Systems Planning so I structured my research to fit my new passion.

-I had a lot of things to cover: programming, linear algebra, probability and statistics.
-It was a lot, but It didn't feel like work.
+I had a lot of things to cover: programming, linear algebra, probability, and statistics.
+It was a lot, but It didn’t feel like work.
 I was hooked.
 I just loved the combination of math and programming.
-And I found out it suited well into my engineering background.
+And I found out it suited well to my engineering background.

-After one year of rigourous self-study I got offered a job as Data Scientist at a leading analytics startup in Brazil.
+After one year of rigorous self-study, I got offered a job as Data Scientist at a leading analytics startup in Brazil.

 ### My goals for 2018:
 - Make 5 contributions to Pandas and Scikit-learn